ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

      6.303482, 6.017273, 0.88571167, 1.9253268, 0);
 ```

 This is faster for a few reasons.
 There's less network overhead as each single-row insert requires a network round trip for each row inserted.
 Postgres also only has to parse and plan once.
 Multi-row inserts can also be further optimized when it comes to updating indexes.
-It seems that you can bulk insert as many rows as you want as long as they fit in memory (or get too big that it's detrimental).
+It seems that you can bulk insert as many rows as you want as long as they fit in memory.

 In pandas it sounds like you can do this by passing the `method="multi"` keyword argument to the `df.to_sql()` function but I found this to be a bit slower than single-row inserts with `chunksize=1`.
 So I just didn't set a method or chunk size and supposedly all rows will be written at once, and it was faster.
-With psycopg3 you can construct a list of tuples, one for each row, and insert them all at once.
+With psycopg3 you can construct or stream a list of tuples, one for each row, and insert them all at once.
 With SQLAlchemy it's a dict of tuples.

 <figure class="centered width-80" markdown="block">